August 10, 2023 by Anna-Bet Stemmet

 - 11. Shochu Margarita

-Shochu cocktails are trending hard right now, and The Mixer is here to teach you all about them.
-Step right up and discover the allure of Japan’s favorite spirit!
+Shochu cocktails are trending hard right now, and The Mixer UK is here to teach you all about them.
+Step right up and discover the allure of Japan’s favourite spirit!
 Unlike its cousin, sake, which is brewed like beer, shochu is a true distilled gem made from diverse starches like buckwheat, rice, or sweet potatoes.